top of page

 • The Festival is run in a master class format.
 The Visiting Artist will work with each student immediately following their performance

-• The Visiting Artist will award each group with a Winner (medal) and Honorable Mention (ribbon).
+• The Visiting Artist will award each group with a 1st Place Winner (trophy), 2nd Place (medal), and Honorable Mention (ribbon).
 The total number of awarded participants is at the judge's discretion

 • All participants will receive a certificate at the end of their session